The Organic Grains of Weatherbury Farm

 Check out more about how the grain for your Appalachian bread flour was grown with Weatherbury’s Appalachian Wheat Tracker.

 Historically, hard wheats (for bread) were not grown in this area.
 A hard spring wheat was definitely out of the question.
-This is the 2nd year we have tried growing hard spring wheat and our first success.
+We had tried growing hard spring wheats previously, but Glenn was our first success.

-Glenn was developed by the NDSU hard red spring wheat (HRSW) breeding program and released by the North Dakota Agricultural Experiment Station in the spring of 2005.
+Glenn was developed by the NDSU and released in 2005.

 With high protein and very good milling and baking characteristics, Glenn wheat produces an excellent airy bread with a dark color, pronounced naturally sweet wheat flavor and a soft open crumb.
 In sourdough, Glenn has an intense earthy flavor.